 In-Person Amendment Requests at Regional Offices

-Beginning November 17, 2025, the Richland County office (formally known as the State Office) will no longer take same-day amendment requests.
-All on-site amendment requests submitted to the regional offices, including the Richland county office, will be completed within 1-2 business days.
+Beginning Nov.
+17, 2025, the Richland County office (formally known as the State Office) will no longer process same-day amendment requests.
+Most in-person amendment requests submitted at regional offices, including the Richland County office, will be completed within 1–2 business days once reviewed by the amendment team in the central office.
+Court ordered amendments may take up to 2 weeks to allow for proper legal review and processing.

 Certificates for deaths that occur in South Carolina must be filed electronically with the S.C.
 Department of Public Health.